MassTransit/MassTransit/doc/source/sagas/persistence.rst

 NHibernate
 ~~~~~~~~~~

-While the project seems dead, NHibernate is still widely used and is supported by MassTransit for saga storage.
+Although NHibernate is not being actively developed recently, it is still widely used and is supported by MassTransit for saga storage.
 The example below shows the code-first approach to using NHibernate for saga persistence.

 .. sourcecode:: csharp
     :linenos: